Avelalien/final_project/README.md

 They have seasons 2016 to 2019 but i will be looking at season 2019-2020

 First i wanted to see who were the stronger teams right off the bat.
-To do that SPI which stands for the teams overall strength it was coming with during the match.
+To do that SPI which stands for the teams overall strength it was coming with before the match.
 I decided to do SPI1 first.

 Juventus had the highest SPI1 by Far.